ThomWright/ThomWright.github.io/_failure-patterns/io-inside-transaction.md

   size="med"
 %}

 It can be tempting to think of the two writes being atomic, but this is not the case.
-For example, if the system crashes between steps 3 and 4 then the HTTP request will succeed, but the write to the database will be rolled back.
+For example, if the system crashes between steps 3 and 4 (or the [transaction times out](https://www.postgresql.org/docs/15/runtime-config-client.html#GUC-IDLE-IN-TRANSACTION-SESSION-TIMEOUT), or...) then the HTTP request will succeed, but the write to the database will be rolled back.

 In fact, in terms of consistency, it is no different to the following: